wernerglinka/metalsmith-prism/README.md

 **lineNumbers (optional)**

-Adds the additional HTML markup so line numbers can be added via the line-unumbers CSS.
+Adds the additional HTML markup so line numbers can be added via the line-numbers CSS.

 ```javascript
 Metalsmith(__dirname)